pyne/pyne/docs/devsguide/style_guide.rst

 Use this pattern only if implementing a Python/Cython-like property where getting or setting a member variable is non-trivial.
-In these cases, the storage variable should be named with a leading underscore (even though it may be public) and the get/set names should have the same name as the variable but without the leading underscore:
+In these cases, the storage variable should be named with a trailing underscore (even though it may be public) and the get/set names should have the same name as the variable but without the trailing underscore:

 .. code-block:: c++

     class WithAnX {
      public:
       // storage variable
-      int _x;
+      int x_;

       // getter
       int x();